 Not only are varicose veins an unsightly cosmetic concern, they can also cause the patient pain, especially when walking or standing.
 The veins can often feel itchy, and scratching them can cause ulcers; they may cause the ankles and calves to become swollen, but serious complications are rare.
 Varicose Veins never go away without treatment, however they frequently progress and worsen over time.

 Varicose veins can occur in people of any age and gender, however, women are much more prone (especially those who have had children), along with those who have a family history of varicose veins or people who spend a great deal of time standing.

 Investigation of Varicose Veins

-A full and thorough clinical history which includes details about pregnancies, medications, exercise and diet habits will enable your surgeon to determine possible underlying causes for your varicose veins and thus to determine possible treatment options.
+A full and thorough clinical history including details of pregnancies, medication, exercise and dietary habits will enable your surgeon to determine the possible underlying causes for your varicose veins, and thus determine possible treatment options.
 In particular you will be asked about any history of deep vein thrombosis (DVT) as this can sometimes be a contraindication for varicose vein treatment.

 Treatment options for Varicose Veins

 There are several treatment options available for varicose veins.
 The most suitable option is dependent on the severity of the venous insufficiency.
-With great advances in medical technology, all pre-conceived ideas of varicose vein treatment being severe and painful, with a lengthy recovery period and marked bruising are fading.
-These days treatment is simple, easy and almost entirely pain-free with walk-in, walk-out procedures.
+With advances in medical technology, preconceived ideas of varicose vein treatment being severe and painful, with a lengthy recovery period and marked bruising are fading.
+These days treatment is straight forward, much less painful with walk-in, walk-out procedures.